LAinAnarchy/enoch/docs/setting.md

   The sects responded differently to this, with the Sabbat viewing it as The Regression (regressing from their vampiric state to the lesser one of humanity), with the Anarchs and Camarilla viewing it as The Reversion (reverting to being human.)
 Many both left and joined their sects because of this, whether they saw it as proof of God's existence and wished to repent, or a sign of the end times.

   That wasn't the only consequence, however.
-Any female Kindred that didn't die or neglected to use protection when they had sex during this week found themselves pregnant even once they resumed undeath.
-This brought about a sheer panic to both the Camarilla and Sabbat Kindred, the Anarchs stuck in the middle of their paranoid squabbling.
+Any female Kindred that didn't die and neglected to use protection when they had sex during this week found themselves pregnant even once they resumed undeath.
+This brought about a sheer panic to both the Camarilla and Sabbat Kindred, with the Anarchs stuck in the middle of their paranoid squabbling.

   Rought with fears of Gehenna, the Sabbat was quick to execute any and every pregnant cainite they came across.
 Progroms were held in Canada, Mexico, and parts of Europe to make sure they could stave their impending doom a while longer.
 The Camarilla, as much as they attempted to disguise it, held similar fears.
 Claiming it was to "protect the masquerade," they ordered all Princes to retrieve any pregnant Kindred and have them brought to local Tremere chantries "for monitoring."
 Any who didn't comply were to be executed.

-  These orders upset a majority of Kindred in both sects, leading to mass defection from both sides to the Anarch Movement, with protests beginning to spark.
-It wasn't long before even the Tremere began to splinter, with Elder Tremere Carna separating to form her own House within the Movement based in Los Angeles.
 </div>

 <div class="blueWrapper";">